 NOTE 2-BASIS OF PREPARATION OF CONDENSED CONSOLIDATED FINANCIAL STATEMENTS a.
-The interim condensed consolidated financial information of the group as of 31 March , 2018 and for the 3 month period ended on that date (hereinafter-the interim financial information) was prepared in accordance with International Accounting Standard No. 34-"Interim Financial Reporting" (hereafter-"IAS 34").
-The interim financial information should be read in conjunction with the annual financial statements as of 31 December, 2017 and for the year ended on that date and with the notes thereto, which were all prepared in accordance with International Financial Reporting Standards (hereafter-"IFRS").
+The interim condensed consolidated financial information of the group as of 30 June 2018 and for the 6 and 3 month periods ended on that date (hereinafter-the interim financial information) was prepared in accordance with International Accounting Standard No. 34-"Interim Financial Reporting" (hereafter-"IAS 34").
+The interim financial information should be read in conjunction with the audited annual financial statements as of 31 December, 2017 and for the year ended on that date and with the notes thereto, which were all prepared in accordance with International Financial Reporting Standards (hereafter-"IFRS").

 The interim financial information is reviewed and is not audited.

 b.
-Estimates-
+Estimates